Guide to Revenue-Based Business Loans

 How do revenue-based business loans even work?

-Revenue-based financing is a form of financing that allows small businesses to get capital up front and pay it back from future revenues.
-Payments are based on a weekly or monthly percentage of revenues and continue until the financing is repaid along with the fee, which is usually around 1.5 to 2.5 times the principal loan.
+Revenue loans are a form of financing that allows small businesses to get capital upfront and pay it back from future revenues.
+Payments are based on a weekly or monthly percentage of revenues and continue until the financing is repaid along with the fee.
+The total cost is usually around 1.1 to 2.5 times the amount borrowed.

 Is revenue-based financing good?

-It can be a good option if you have been turned down for other types of business loans because of lack of a collateral or a low credit score.
+Revenue-based financing can be a good option if you’ve been turned down for other types of business loans because of a lack of collateral or a low credit score.

 Do you have to have revenue to get a business loan?

 Not necessarily.
-While many business lenders require prospective borrowers to meet minimum annual revenue requirements to qualify for a loan, some loans are designed for new businesses that don’t have any sales.
+While many business lenders require prospective borrowers to meet minimum revenue thresholds to qualify for a loan, some loans are designed for new businesses that don’t have any sales yet.

 Is revenue-based financing a loan?

-Yes, it is a type of loan and it must be paid back.
+Yes, revenue-based financing is a type of loan, and it must be paid back through a percentage of your revenues.

 Photo credit: iStock/Hispanolistic